The Land Board is a government agency under the jurisdiction of the Ministry of the Environment.

 Do you know where your property boundaries lie? »

-Have you ever needed the most accurate and high-quality map? »
+Have you ever needed a very accurate and high-quality map? »

 The Land Board’s activities can be grouped into four major areas:

-- Implementation of national land policy (execution of land reform, administration of state-owned lands, acquisition of immovable properties the use of which is restricted due to nature conservation requirements, protection of state interests in planning processes)
+- Implementation of national land policy (execution of land reform, administration of state-owned lands, sales of land not required for public purposes, acquisition of land in public interests)

 - Maintenance of land cadastre (management of cadastral data and guaranteeing their availability to the public, organising land surveying and control of surveying quality, organising land assessment)